 What Is the Role of an Account Manager?

 There are currently over 1 Million Account Managers employed in the US.
 This shows just how many AEs are working towards customer success.
 What is an Account Manager?
 Account management begins where customer success management (CSM) leaves off.
-Account managers (sometimes called account executives) focus on new customers while a separate team focuses on expansion.
-While account managers might not own the retention number, they may own the growth of the account.
+Account managers (sometimes called account executives) focus on new customers, while a separate team focuses on expansion.
+While account managers might not own the retention number, they may own the account’s growth.

 To this end, an account manager may have the following duties:

 - Regularly reach out to the client to ensure they are receiving the products and services promised to them

 - Look for opportunities to grow existing accounts, including upselling, cross-selling, and renewal

 - Update the in-house team on the client account management

 - Work with accounts to ensure all issues are resolved